wario-land/HackVault/tutorials/1_LayerEditing/1_2_LayerEffect/1_2_LayerEffect.md

 - Why they use some bits from mapping type bytes to scroll layer 0, but then use an extra byte `Layer3Scrolling` in `RoomHeader` to scroll the layer 3 ?
 - Why use one byte `AlphaBlendingAndPriority` to control both **alpha blending** and **layer priority** in the Room? there are still some unused bytes in the `RoomHeader` struct.

-the decoupling of **alpha blending** and **layer priority** controls in `Room Config Dialog` took me a lot of time, and it even got a rewrite on the data side since the it is so ugly in the `WL4Editor`'s source code.
+The decoupling controls of **alpha blending** and **layer priority** in `Room Config Dialog` took me a lot of time to find and program, and it even got a rewrite on the data side since the it is so ugly in the `WL4Editor`'s source code.
 I'm not going to show its details, if some people want to look into it, just read the source code of `WL4Editor`.

 Most of the other variables in `RoomHeader` struct are self-evident too.
 The only things worth a mention is the `WaterLevel`.
 But it is not hard to understand. since everything can be explained in one pic.

 ![Image](tutorials/1_LayerEditing/1_2_LayerEffect/images/WaterLevelVariableInRoomHeader.png)

+## Effectiveness Condition of Terrain ID and Event ID

+In general, all those Terrain ID and Event ID are controlled by game mechanism.
+So, you cannot expect every terrain ID or Event ID works as you expect anywhere, anytime.
+Sometimes, extra patches are needed.